luke-jordan/pluto-alpha/README.md

 $ cd <target directory>
 $ jsdoc2md *.js > README.md
 ```
-This will generate a README from all the docstrings in the current working directory.
+This will generate a README from all the Javascript docstrings in the current working directory.